-For the “Cloud and Web Security Challenges in 2022” study, we queried more than 950 IT and security professionals at organizations of different sizes and in various locations to better understand the industry’s knowledge, attitudes and opinions regarding cloud- and web-delivered threats
+For the “Cloud and Web Attacks” study, we queried more than 950 IT and security professionals at organisations of different sizes and in various locations to better understand the industry’s knowledge, attitudes and opinions regarding cloud- and web-delivered threats.

 One of those challenges is developing a cohesive approach to cloud and web threats while managing legacy and on-premises security infrastructure.
 The cloud-first mentality had already thrust workers into “remote access” scenarios while they were still in the office prior to the pandemic lockdown, effectively ending traditional perimeter security.
 Hacking opportunities increased when employees were suddenly exported from their desks at work to their home offices.

-Risks and threats through the supply chain increase as organizations continue to migrate to the cloud and increasingly rely on third parties and partners.
-The “Cloud and Web Security Challenges in 2022” study indicates that 81% of responding organizations are moderately to highly concerned about risks surrounding suppliers and partners.
+Risks and threats through the supply chain increase as organisations continue to migrate to the cloud and increasingly rely on third parties and partners.
+The “Cloud and Web Attacks” study indicates that 81% of responding organisations are moderately to highly concerned about risks surrounding suppliers and partners.

 Customer data and intellectual property exposures are the golden prize for hackers.
 Once obtained, especially by attacking an individual employee’s access, it’s hard tracing the original provenance of the breach when users are loosely managed from remote locations.
 The tools available to IT at the time of the lockdown weren’t designed to comprehensively protect remote users working with cloud applications from devices that might not be fully managed by their employers.

 Not surprisingly, defending data is a key focus for businesses, with 47% of survey respondents listing “sensitive data loss” as their most concerning outcome of cloud and web attacks.
-The specific types of data organizations are most concerned with are customer data, credentials and intellectual property.
-Forty-three percent of organizations cited protecting customer data as their primary cloud and web security objective for 2022.
-Nonetheless, only one-third (36%) of the organizations surveyed reported that they have a dedicated enterprise data loss prevention (DLP) solution in place.
+The specific types of data organisations are most concerned with are customer data, credentials and intellectual property.
+Forty-three percent of organisations cited protecting customer data as their primary cloud and web security objective for 2022.
+Nonetheless, only one-third (36%) of the organisations surveyed reported that they have a dedicated enterprise data loss prevention (DLP) solution in place.

 Are legacy systems truly the problem?